 FRIENDS OF SOUND 412 Second St. Elizabeth Gohr, photography.

 HISTORIC EAGLE HOUSE 139 Second St. Andy Linde, photography.
-Music by Surf Monster Trio, rock.
+Music by Blue Loon Band, jazz.

 THE HOOD 621 5th St. “Historic Fighter Jets,” Howard Rutherford, oil painting.